palrajarockiaraj/interview-preparation-helper/README.md

 # interview-preparation-helper
-  This project aims to give solutions to the list of programmatic interview questions.
+  This project aims to give solutions to the list of programming interview questions.